wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 Under this abstract name, you can imagine for example "Login operation", which is a request for signing in to the online account in a web browser on another device. **In general, it can be any operation that can be either approved or rejected by the user.**

-Visually, the operation should be displayed as an info page with all the attributes (rows) of such operation, where the user can decide if he wants to approve or reject it.
+Visually, the operation should be displayed as an info page with all the attributes (rows) of such an operation, where the user can decide if he wants to approve or reject it.

 Definition of the `WMTUserOperation`: